In this section you will find:

 Changes to adequacy of welfare incomes

-Figures 5SK and 6SK show the total welfare incomes of each of the four example household types in Saskatchewan as a percentage of the Market Basket Measure (MBM), starting in 2002.
+Figures 5SK and 6SK show the total welfare incomes of each of the four example household types in Saskatchewan as a percentage of the Market Basket Measure (MBM) for Saskatoon, starting in 2002.

 Three trendlines for each household are shown in the graphs.
 These lines illustrate the relationship between welfare incomes and changes made to the MBM due to “rebasing.”
 The two rebasings, occurring in 2008 and 2018, are indicated with a dotted vertical line.
 Rebasing updates the measure, including the items and costs included in the basket, to better reflect contemporary circumstances and typically creates a higher poverty threshold than that of a previous base.
 The trendlines demonstrate changes to household poverty levels within the years in which each base is applied.
 A trendline rise within those periods indicates an improvement in a household’s level of poverty while a decline indicates a deepening of their poverty.
 For the years in which rebasing took place (2008 and 2018), we include the percentage of welfare income relative to the MBM using both the previous and the new base to show how rebasing affects adequacy.

 The welfare income of the unattached single considered employable began the time series at 48 per cent of the Poverty Line; their income increased in 2006 before decreasing again in 2007.
 Through the 2008 to 2017 period, their income relative to the Poverty Line slightly declined.
-After a drop in 2018 due to rebasing, their income rose to 50 per cent of the Poverty Line in 2020 and ended the time series in 2023 at 48 per cent.
+After a drop in 2018 due to rebasing, their income rose to 50 per cent of the Poverty Line in 2020 and declined in 2023 to 48 per cent.
+Their income ended the time series in 2024 at 49 per cent.

-The welfare income of the unattached single with a disability receiving Saskatchewan Assured Income for Disability benefits started its abbreviated time series in 2013 (when the program became available to those living independently) at 77 per cent of the Poverty Line, increasing to a high of 82 per cent in 2017.
-With a decline after the 2018 rebasing, their income increased in 2020, then declined again, to end the abbreviated time series in 2023 at 63 per cent of the Poverty Line.
+The welfare income of the unattached single with a disability receiving SAID benefits started its abbreviated time series in 2013 (when the program became available to those living independently) at 77 per cent of the Poverty Line, increasing to a high of 82 per cent in 2017.
+With a decline after the 2018 rebasing, their income increased in 2020, then declined again in 2023 to 63 per cent.
+Their income ended the time series in 2024 at 63 per cent of the Poverty line.

-Overall, the welfare income of the unattached single with a disability was 14 percentage points lower relative to the Poverty Line in 2023 than it was in 2013, which represents a deepening of their poverty over 11 years.
-It is important to note that their income started the time series above the Deep Income Poverty threshold but fell below the threshold after 2018, meaning that they would have lived in deep poverty for the last six years.
+Overall, the welfare income of the unattached single with a disability was 14 percentage points lower relative to the Poverty Line in 2024 than it was in 2013, which represents a deepening of the poverty experienced by households in these circumstances over the past 12 years.
+It is important to note that their income would have started the time series above the Deep Income Poverty threshold but would have fallen below the threshold after 2018, meaning that households in these circumstances would have lived in deep poverty for the last seven years.

-Overall, the welfare income of the single parent with one child was 2 percentage points lower in 2023 than it was in 2002 relative to the Poverty Line.
-This indicates a slight deepening of their poverty across the time series.
-Their income was also below the Deep Income Poverty threshold in all but eight of the last 22 years, meaning that they would have lived in deep poverty for the majority of the time series.
+Overall, the welfare income of the single parent with one child was 1 percentage point lower in 2024 than it was in 2002 relative to the Poverty Line.
+This indicates a very slight deepening of the poverty experienced by households in these circumstances across the time series.
+Their income would have also been below the Deep Income Poverty threshold in all but eight of the last 23 years, meaning that households in these circumstances would have lived in deep poverty for the majority of the time series.

 The welfare income of the couple with two children followed a similar trajectory, starting the time series at 74 per cent of the Poverty Line, increasing to 79 per cent in 2006, then hovering just under the Deep Income Poverty threshold from the 2008 rebasing until 2016.
-After the 2018 rebasing, their income dropped below the MBM-DIP again, followed by an increase in 2020 then three years of declines.
-The household ended the time series at 67 per cent of the Poverty Line in 2023.
+After the 2018 rebasing, their income dropped below the MBM-DIP again, followed by an increase in 2020 and three years of declines to 67 per cent in 2023.
+In 2024, their welfare income ended the time series in 2024 at 68 per cent of the Poverty Line.

 Access to data